 - Honors Science - coming soon

 - Honors Baccalaureate - interdisciplinary major and thesis project designed by the student with faculty approval

 - Most students start with general study in the Emory Lindquist Honors Scholar track, which requires an Honors seminar, elective courses, and a research experience.

 - Any student may start with advanced scholarship in leadership, law and public policy, design-your-own interdisciplinary honors, or departmental honors (in the major).

 - Students who complete both general study and advanced scholarship Honors tracks earn a minor in University Honors.

 - Ambitious students interested in designing their own interdisciplinary major and completing a thesis project are encouraged to consider the Honors Baccalaureate degree.

-To begin planning your Honors course of study, review the Honors requirements planning sheets available on the Honors College forms directory page.
+To begin planning your Honors course of study, review the Honors requirements planning sheets available on the Honors College forms page.

 Email the Honors Academic Advisor to schedule an appointment to talk about your Honors path.

-Detailed requirements are listed in the Honors College section of the current undergraduate catalog.
+Find details in the Honors College section of the current undergraduate catalog.